 Bodega Nanni | Best for Organic Wine

 Located in the city center, it is another easy way to taste the local wines without a car.
-The bodega offers a tour of the facilities prior to the tasting if preferred (or you can skip the tour like we did).
+The bodega offers a tour of the facilities prior to the tasting if preferred (or you can skip the tour as we did).
 The tasting itself, however, is not very comfortable.
 You stand around a table just inside the tasting room to enjoy the wine.
 Additionally, the pours are small and the wines, in our opinion, average.
-Despite this, if you are looking to try a few wineries in the area in walking distance, I would still give it a go.
+Despite this, if you are looking to try a few wineries in the area within walking distance, I would still give it a go.
 Who knows, you may like it!

 - Address: Silverio Chavarría 151, A4427 ALC, Salta, Argentina